Chapter 5: Q.17 (page 164)

 How might a sudden increase in people’s expectations of future real estate prices affect interest rates?

-Explain why you would be more or less willing to buy gold under the following circumstances: a.
-Gold again becomes acceptable as a medium of exchange.
+1. Explain why you would be more or less willing to buy a share of Microsoft stock in the following situations:

-b.
-Prices in the gold market become more volatile.
+e.
+Prices in the bond market become more volatile.

 What do you think about this solution?